 WHAT IS MERINO WOOL?

 Merino is a breed of sheep known for its soft and finely crimped wool.
 The diameter of wool is measured in microns - the lower the micron the finer it is.
 Regular coarse wool can be over 40, but merino is much finer, from about 15 to 24 micron.
-Merino isn’t itchy or rough like thicker wools but still offers impressive warmth and moisture wicking capabilities.
-Merino sheep are most commonly found in Australia, but also are being raised in the United States, New Zealand, South America, and elsewhere around the globe.
+Merino isn’t itchy or rough like thicker wools but still offers impressive warmth and moisture-wicking capabilities.
+Merino sheep are most commonly found in Australia, but due to their popularity are now being raised in the United States, New Zealand, and South America.

-Moisture wicking fabrics pull moisture away from your skin by absorbing it into the fibers.
+Merino wool also will insulate your body when wet.
+If you get wool socks wet, it won’t compromise their ability to keep you comfortable.
+The same goes if you’re sweating: merino wool socks won't stick to your feet like cotton.
+Merino will keep you at a comfortable temperature and retain its soft feel.
+Moisture-wicking fabrics pull moisture away from your skin by absorbing it into the fibers.
 The moisture then moves through the fabric and evaporates through the exterior.
-Merino has high levels of moisture wicking because of its ability to retain a lot of liquid relative to its weight, making it an ideal fabric for wet and sweat.
+Merino has high levels of moisture-wicking because of its ability to retain a lot of liquid relative to its weight, making it an ideal fabric for wet and sweat.

 MERINO WOOL DOES NOT STINK

-Since merino wool does easily allow bacteria growth, you can expect to wear merino for multiple days without it feeling smelly or dirty.
-For this reason, it’s the go to material for multi-day outdoor adventures, travel, or light packers.
-For multi-day backpacking, climbing, skiing, and road trips, it’s really the only option.
+Since merino wool does not easily allow bacteria growth, you can expect to wear merino for multiple days without it feeling smelly or dirty.
+For this reason, it’s the go-to material for multi-day outdoor adventures, travel, or light packers.
+For multi-day backpacking, climbing, skiing, and road trips, it’s the only option.

 MERINO WOOL FOR DURABILITY

-Merino wool socks require nylon in their construction to create their structure and the high-density knitting allows merino wool to be long lasting.
-Quality constructed wool socks (like ours) hold up well to a lot of wear and will continue to hold form.
-Drying socks may cause them to initially shrink, but the material will stretch back to it original form.
+Merino wool socks require nylon in their construction to create their structure and the high-density knitting allows merino wool to be long-lasting.
+Quality constructed wool socks (like ours) hold up well to a lot of wear and will continue to hold firm.
+Drying socks may cause them to initially shrink, but the material will stretch back to its original form.

 HOW DO I WASH MERINO WOOL?

 To extend the life of merino wool socks - we suggest you wash your socks in cold water and line dry.
-You can dry in a traditional machine dryer - but they may contract the fibers.
-The cool thing about merino, is even if it shrinks in the dryer, it expands back to form your feet.
+You can dry in a traditional machine dryer - but the fibers may contract.
+The cool thing about merino is even if it shrinks in the dryer, it expands back to form your feet.

 BUT MERINO WOOL SOCKS ARE SO EXPENSIVE!

-The only negative to merino its its price.
-Merino wool is expensive due to its availability in comparison to cheaper fabrics such as cotton.
-Most name-brand merino hiking and skiing socks cost anywhere from $20 to $30!
+The only negative to merino is its cost.
+Merino wool is more expensive than other fabrics due to its availability and origin.
+Merino Wool is primarily harvested in Australia, adding big transportation costs to get it to the manufacturer.
+Most name-brand merino wool hiking and skiing socks cost anywhere from $20 to $30!

 If you actively enjoy life (like us) - hike, bike, run, climb, roam - you want the best thing you can put on your feet.
-Merino wool is soft and comfortable, a natural stink prevention, and prevents blisters.
-Its a performance fabric with a high-end price, but merino is superior to any other fabric you can buy to enhance your comfort and abilities.
+Merino wool is soft and comfortable, natural stink prevention, and prevents blisters.
+It is the performance fabric your feet deserve.
+Merino is superior to any other fabric you can buy to enhance your comfort and abilities.
 Your feet will thank you.